trothr/blog/testimony.md

 Swallow your pride: don't make it more complicated.
 Abandon your shame: own up to the truth.
 It really will set you free.

+"* ... if you confess with your mouth Jesus as Lord and believe in your heart that God raised Him from the dead you will be saved*" -- Romans 10:9 NASB

 -- R; &lt;&gt;&lt;